Back to all guides

 Center pocket

 Place one pocket in the middle and let it become the page focus.
 Best for window envelopes, glassine sleeves, and paper bag pockets.
-Add a short note above or below.
+Add a short note above or below so the pocket has context.

 03